-- (1) The electric equipment in closed vehicle area are to be complied with Ch 7, 402. of the Rules. - (2) Emergency electric equipment Requirements and application of emergency power of passenger ferries are in accordance with "Special Regulations for Car Ferries" in Korean Ship Safety Law. - (3) Installation and utilization of electricity supply cables to loaded vehicle - (A) A car ferry with enclosed vehicle loading space which carries live-fish transporting trucks must be installed with reel lead electricity supply cables which satisfies the below requirements, readily available to supply electricity for every each vehicle it carries. (b) M at here available to supply electricity for every each vehicle it carries. - (a) Must have a circuit breaker for overload - (b) Cables must be fire resistant - (B) A live-fish transporting truck on board the ferry must have it's engine turned off during the voyage and acquire the electricity necessary for oxygen supplier from the ferry.
+- (1) The electric equipment in closed vehicle area are to be complied with Ch 7, 402. of the Rules. - (2) Emergency electric equipment Requirements and application of emergency power of passenger ferries are in accordance with "Special Regulations for Car Ferries" in Korean Ship Safety Law. - (3) Installation and utilization of electricity supply cables to loaded vehicle - (A) A car ferry with enclosed vehicle loading space which carries live-fish transporting trucks must be installed with reel lead electricity supply cables which satisfies the below requirements, readily available to supply electricity for every each vehicle it carries. (a) Must have a circuit breaker for overload - (b) Cables must be fire resistant - (B) A live-fish transporting truck on board the ferry must have it's engine turned off during the voyage and acquire the electricity necessary for oxygen supplier from the ferry.